-Most public lands, including wilderness areas, continue to remain open during the pandemic.
-But closures due to increasing infection rates in many states and unsafe visitor behavior are resurfacing.
+Public lands, including wilderness areas, continue to remain open.
 When visiting wilderness or other outdoor public spaces, take these precautions and #RecreateResponsibly to ensure that your public lands stay open and accessible.

-- VERIFY CLOSURES: First, verify what state, county or city government restrictions may be in place related to COVID-19 or increased visiter numbers.
+- VERIFY RESTRICTIONS: First, verify what state, county or city government restrictions may be in place related to COVID-19 or increased visiter numbers.
 In most places, including Federal buildings and property, vaccinated individuals no longer need masks.
-Check with National Park Service, Forest Service, Fish and Wildlife Service or Bureau of Land Management office that manages the wilderness you want to visit to ensure you get the most current public health information available on closures and restrictions on public lands.
-Indoor spaces, like visitor centers, and other public facilities may still be closed or have strict social distancing measures you must adhere to.
-Outdoor spaces at national parks, national forests, wildlife refuges and on national conservation lands currently remain open, but closures at popular trailheads, long-distance trails, river access points and destination sites may be in effect.
-Some national parks are limiting visitors to day-use only.
+Check with National Park Service, Forest Service, Fish and Wildlife Service or Bureau of Land Management office that manages the wilderness you want to visit to ensure you get the most current public health information available on restrictions on public lands.
+Indoor spaces, like visitor centers, and other public facilities may still have strict social distancing measures you must adhere to--including mask requirements on all Federal property.

-- DON'T CONTRIBUTE TO 'WREAKREATION': Unprecedented numbers of people are visiting public lands during the pandemic causing everything from crowding on trails to the creation of makeshift campsites to piles of human feces and trash.
-Be flexible with your outdoor plans so you can avoid popular areas by 1) choosing a different access point 2) getting outdoors at a less busy time of the day 3) practice no-waste camping and 4) be well-educated about Leave No Trace techniques, specifically those related human waste.
+- DON'T CONTRIBUTE TO 'WREAKREATION': Unprecedented numbers of people have been visiting public lands during the pandemic causing everything from crowding on trails to the creation of makeshift campsites to piles of human feces and trash.
+Be flexible with your outdoor plans so you can avoid popular areas by 1) choosing a different access point 2) getting outdoors at a less busy time of the day 3) practicing no-waste camping and 4) being well-educated about Leave No Trace techniques, specifically those related human waste.